erich666/NormalTextureProcessor/README.md

 Some resources I've found useful:
 * [Normalmap Online](https://cpetry.github.io/NormalMap-Online/), [github](https://github.com/cpetry/NormalMap-Online) - a web-based normal map creation tool, it takes heightfields and converts to normals textures.
 By default, Z is mapped from 0 to 1 (old style), but there is a "Z Range" option (that I helped add) that lets you choose -1 to 1.
 A bit confusing, but what you do is click on the "wavy rings" heightmap image itself.
 A file dialog comes up and you load your own image.
 You can then see the RGB texture formed, and the texture applied to a cube in the right.
 Mouse-drag to change the view of the cube.
 Lots of options, including true displacement, so you can see the difference between that and just normals textures.
 Note: the precision of the conversion is not perfect, with some computed normal lengths varying up to four levels from the correct answer.
+* [glTF 2.0 specification](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html) - has much about normals textures.
 * [USD Normals Texture Bias And Scale](https://github.com/usd-wg/assets/tree/main/test_assets/NormalsTextureBiasAndScale) - a set of test normals textures of different types in a USD file, along with copious documentation of how each cube is formed.
 I made this test.
 * [UsdPreviewSurface](https://openusd.org/release/spec_usdpreviewsurface.html#texture-reader) - the USD specification's basic material.
 Search on "normal3f" to see more about how to specify it.
-* [glTF 2.0 specification](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html) - has much about normals textures.
 * [GIMP conversion](https://docs.gimp.org/en/gimp-filter-normal-map.html) - how to make normals textures from heightfields in GIMP.
+* [Blender's documentation](https://docs.blender.org/manual/en/2.79/render/blender_render/textures/properties/influence/bump_normal.html) - pointers to the format used and baking polygon meshes to normals textures.
 * [_Survey of Efficient Representations for Independent Unit Vectors_](https://jcgt.org/published/0003/02/01/) - Storing normals as XYZ triplets is wasteful, since Z could just be computed from X and Y in most usages.
 Even storing just X and Y gives pairs of numbers that are unusable, forming vectors longer than 1.0, and the precision is poorly distributed for the rest.
 This paper and code gives some better alternate representations.

 ## License